KKR to invest in troubled sand maker Preferred Sands

-NEW YORK Private equity firm KKR & Co LP (KKR.N) said on Friday its special situations fund would lead an investment of more than $680 million in Preferred Sands, keeping one of North America's largest producers of sand for oil and gas producers in business.
+NEW YORK, July 25 Private equity firm KKR & Co LP said on Friday its special situations fund would lead an investment of more than $680 million in Preferred Sands, keeping one of North America's largest producers of sand for oil and gas producers in business.

 The deal underscores how private equity firms have diversified beyond buying and selling companies to investing in all levels of a company's capital structure.
 KKR's special situations fund focuses on investing in companies in distress.